 - Scratching and sharpening their claws is an important part of a cat's daily activities.
 You can find different types of scratchers to best suit them, some of them more elaborate and engaging than others.

 - If you have space on the walls, you can install walkways, bridges and other structures to allow your cat to explore.
 This can mimic the trees, walls and other structures they may encounter outside as well as avoid jumping on your counters instead.

 - Catnip has a powerful effect on cats.
 It can help stimulate them, but also relaxes and makes them feel good.
 You can rub some on toys or keep it in an area they frequent to make them feel more relaxed about staying inside the apartment.

-- Allow you can't be at home all the time, ensure you spend enough time with your cat when you are in the apartment.
+- Although you can't be at home all the time, ensure you spend enough time with your cat when you are in the apartment.
 Interact, play, pet and ensure they are loved.

-- Don't just have all the toys and games possible available.
-Cats like variety as much as anyone.
+- Don't have all the toys and games available at all times.
+Cats like variety.
 Keep the toys in a steady rotation and leave the ones they don't use in a box until they are needed.

 - Although cats are relatively solitary animals, they do require socialization.
 Never leave your cat unattended in the apartment for more than 24 hours.
 Not only will you need to be around to provide fresh water and food, they will feel abandoned and can become very stressed.